Do you have a new class of sales development reps starting soon?

 If so, you're probably thinking about how to train them and conduct effective coaching.
 While it might seem like a hassle to spend a lot of time on training, it's crucial to prioritize.

-Below, let's learn HubSpot sales managers' top tips for training your SDR team.
-Then, we'll dive into how mock calls can help you with that training.
+Let's learn HubSpot sales managers' top tips for training your SDR team.

 Not to state the obvious, but your SDR training should have a clear plan.
 One way to create a plan is to use a sales training template, so you have all the information and resources a new SDR might need in one place.